slamora/brackets-wiki/Localization-Tests.md

 4. Dirty the file so that the last modified time metadata is updated
 5. Return to Brackets
 6. Confirm dialog ``<dialog_external_changes_reload>``
 7. In the operating system, remove **read** permissions from ``index.html``.
-On mac, use ``chmod 0 index.html``.
-On windows, open the file properties dialog.
+On Mac, use ``chmod 0 index.html``.
+On Windows, open the file properties dialog.
 Under "Security", click "Edit...".
 Choose your user account, then check the "Deny" checkbox for the "Read" permission.
 Save permission changes when finished.
 8. Return to Brackets
 9. Choose ``Reload from Disk``
 10. Confirm dialog ``<dialog_error_reloading_changes_from_disk>``
 11. Choose ``OK`` and confirm the file in Brackets is still dirty
 12. In the operating system, restore the original file permissions to index.html

-### File Encoding Error (mac only)
+### File Encoding Error (Mac only)

 1. Open ``index.html`` in a text editor that allows saving with a different encoding (e.g. Sublime Text 2)
 2. In the text editor save ``index.html`` with encoding: UTF-16 BE with BOM